cp3402-students/cp3402-2021-site-cp3402-2021-team05/documentation/deployment.md

 - Rename it from `default.yml` to `site.yml`
 - Open `site.yml`
 - Change `hostname: vccw.test` to `hostname: [yourname]jazzclub.test`.
-**REMEMBER TO SAVE THE FILE**
-- If you're on a windows machine you will need to access and change your `hosts` file.
+- If you're on a Windows machine you will need to access and change your `hosts` file.
 To do this you will need to:
-  - Run notepad as administrator.
+  - Run Notepad as Administrator.
   - File -> Open -> `C:\Windows\System32\drivers\etc\hosts`.
 Make sure you're searching **all files** and not just text files.
   - Get your IP and hostname from `site.yml` and add to the bottom of the hosts file:

     `192.168.33.10 [yourname]jazzclub.test jazzclub.test`
-    **REMEMBER TO SAVE THE FILE**
-    > Having the same hostname as somebody else seems to break wordmove.
-I think it's because your hostname is your username when you SSH into the staging / production servers, and having the same username with multiple keys appears to cause issues.
+    > Having the same hostname as somebody else seems to break `wordmove`.
+We believe it's because your hostname is your username when you SSH into the staging / production servers, and having the same username with multiple keys appears to cause issues.

 #### 6. Launch Vagrant
 - Open a terminal on the folder you renamed earlier